Bangor University - North Wales Clinical Psychology Programme

 We can also support trainees who wish to learn Welsh, wish to refresh their skills, or simply develop more confidence in using their Welsh language skills in practice.

-We offer mentorship sessions to candidates who are Welsh speaking.
+Together with the South Wales Programme, we offer the Cam i Fyny mentorship to candidates who are Welsh speaking, for up to to six sessions.
 For more information, please contact Carolien Lamers ([email protected]).

 Please note: as the number of bilingual Welsh-English speaking applicants remains low (around 1% of all applicants in the UK, as per Clearing House equal opportunity data over recent years), the majority of trainees in each cohort is English speaking.